NICK PERKINS

 "VILLAGE PEOPLE"

-03'30"
+03'30" / RBO#

-is thin but the heavens are wide there is a
+where the air is thin but the heavens are wide there is a

 village called Gichi.
 The huts are like overgrown

 mushrooms on the frosty green alpine slopes.
+These are

-an Israeli friend and I spent four days thrilled
+and I spent four days thrilled by the beauty and

-We were heading to one of the peaks, this one
+exhausted by our resilience...
+We were heading to one of

-only 4000m high, but because we had no tents, we
+the peaks, this one only 4000m high, but because we had

-of villagers...
+huts of villagers...
 So there we were, standing on a

 slope above our hosts for the night...
-My friend
+My friend watched

-watched the contentment of some nearby cows.
+the contentment of some nearby cows.
+Could you stay

-Could you stay here for the rest of your
+here for the rest of your life?
+I paused...
+I told

-to think about a decision like that.
-I know
+him I would need to think about a decision like that.

-what you mean, he responded..."
+I know what you mean, he responded..."

 |